jasalinasjr/ctrlesc.xyz/_posts/2025-9-24-uno-reverse-card.md

 fourth image: he adds that ***it will be seen from a c2*** if it is installed. he asks for a way to send it to me, so i picked out a gmail account that i took over a while back and dumped it in chat. obviously he can't make this publicly available on github as that would risk it getting analyzed and detected by EDR vendors.

-my impression: ah, greyware that hooks back to a c2... got it. i'll play along with his little game--that is, if he actually decides send the files over. i'd expect him to make up a quick proton or tuta account to do so, but we'll see if he can manage to think that far ahead.
+my impression: ah, greyware that hooks back to a c2... got it. i'll play along with his little game--that is, if he actually decides send the files over. i'd expect him to make up a quick throw-away proton or tuta account to do so.

 ### // eof >

-i'm not going to sit here and pretend i'm the best at social engineering, but holy shit was this terrible. i suppose this is what happens when an over-zealous skid gets his hands on a new toy.

-part of me still thinks i should give him the benefit of the doubt and think of it as just posturing by an insecure, attention-starved douchebag.
+part of me still thinks i should give him the benefit of the doubt and think of this whole convo as either info gathering or just a petty attempt to flex.

 what the fuck ever. if he decides to send over some malware, i'll see if i can do a write-up on my analysis of it.

-### // alternate ending >
+### // alternate eof >

 i didn't want to remove anything from this post because i don't really care about my initial thoughts on this being incorrect, but i got bored enough to actually look into the topic of vm detection bypass. it seems i jumped the gun a bit on this one, but it still has me wondering what this conversation was really about considering this is only the second conversation i've had with this guy.